-This policy applies to all members of the setting community (including staff, children, volunteers, parents/carers, visitors, volunteers, agency staff and students, or anyone working on behalf of St Gabriel's Catholic Pre-School.
+This policy applies to all members of the school community including staff, pupils, volunteers, supply teachers, parents/carers, visitors, agency staff and students, or anyone working on behalf of St Gabriel's Catholic Primary School.

 This policy is consistent with Cheshire East Safeguarding Children's Partnership (CESCP) child protection procedures.